ITmail-dk/scripts-install/README.md

 # Install Scripts for Linux
-Small and quick install scripts for all kinds of things, mostly for Debian in Linux
+Small and quick install scripts for all kinds of things, mostly for Debian Linux.

-# Run this Command line in the terminal, to get the install scripts.
+## Run this Command line in the terminal, to get the install scripts.

 `sudo apt install -y git && cd ~ && git clone https://github.com/ITmail-dk/scripts-install`